Restaurants in Leeds can make a special occasion even more so, with unique menus and service that you’ll remember forever.

 Whether you’re taking a well-deserved break from shopping or having a laid back lunch with friends, there are afternoon teas for every taste in Leeds.

 You can step back in time at Just Grand!
 Vintage Tea Room or have a Parisian break at Le Chalet.
-Filmore & Union and 2 Oxford Place also offer gluten free afternoon teas, for guilt free indulgence.
-Or watch the world go by on the waterfront at City Cafe.
+2 Oxford Place also offer gluten free afternoon teas, for guilt free indulgence, or watch the world go by on the waterfront at City Cafe.